nv-legate/legate.core/BUILD.md

 The primary method of retrieving dependencies for Legate Core and downstream libraries is through [conda](https://docs.conda.io/en/latest/).
 You will need an installation of conda to follow the instructions below.
+We suggest using the [mamba](https://github.com/mamba-org/mamba) implementation of the conda package manager.

 Please use the `scripts/generate-conda-envs.py` script to create a conda environment file listing all the packages that are required to build, run and